ranfysvalle02/q-learning-101/README.md

 1. **Imprinting & Bias**: We tend to latch onto the first lesson or experience we have.
 Be mindful of that initial “imprint,” because it can skew how you see future opportunities.
 2. **Similar vs. Dissimilar**: By exploring, you discover which situations really do mirror past ones—and which are unique enough to justify a new approach.
 3. **Exploration vs. Exploitation**: Balancing the comfort of what you know with the thrill of the unknown is how you grow—whether you’re a duckling, a coder, or a café-hopper.
 4. **Rewards**: Be clear about what “success” looks like.
-In coding, it’s reaching a goal in a maze.
-In life, maybe it’s finding happiness, health, or a sense of adventure.

-So go ahead, **dip your webbed feet into new waters**—step out of your routine, explore, learn from it, and watch your internal Q-table become richer and wiser.
+So go ahead, **dip your feet into new waters** — step out of your routine, explore, learn from it, and watch your internal Q-table become richer and wiser.
 After all, life’s greatest discoveries often happen when you steer away from your usual path, letting a bit of “epsilon” guide you toward something new.

 ---